bhrigu123/classifier/README.md

 ```

 ## Usage
-First, go to your directory, where you want to classify your files.
+Go to your directory, where you want to classify your files and run following command in your terminal.
 ```sh
 $ classifier
 ```